expo/expo/docs/pages/versions/unversioned/sdk/firebase-analytics.md

 When using the web-platform, you'll also need to run `expo install firebase`, which install the Firebase JS SDK.

 ## Configuration

 To use this package, the native Firebase configurations needs to be added to your app.
 [Please follow this guide on how to set up Native Firebase.](../../guides/setup-native-firebase)

 ## Expo Client: Limitations & configuration

 The use of Native Firebase Analytics requires that the google-services configuration is bundled and linked into your app.
 Since the standard Expo Client loads projects on demand, it does not have the google-services configuration linked into its app-bundle.

 Instead, the standard Expo client relies on a JavaScript-based implementation of Firebase Analytics to log events.
-This means that certain native lifecyle events are not recorded in the standard client, but you can still use `logEvent` to record events.
+This means that certain native life-cycle events are not recorded in the standard client, but you can still use `logEvent` to record events.

 You may want to use Firebase Analytics in Expo client to verify that you are logging events at the time you intend to and with the data that you want to attach without having to do a standalone app build.
 To do set this up, ensure that the Firebase web configuration is set in `app.json` and that `measurementId` exists in your firebase config.
 If `measurementId` doesn't exist, then you need to enable or update Google Analytics in your Firebase project.

 **app.json**

 ```json
 {
   "expo": {